"Do you have any questions for me?"

 "Is there anything about my background you'd like me to elaborate on?"

 After a behavioral round, this question does double duty.
 It gives the interviewer a chance to revisit something they were uncertain about.
 It also shows confidence - you are not afraid of scrutiny.
-If they say "No, I think we covered everything," that is a positive signal.
-If they ask a follow-up, you just got a second chance to land an answer.

 "What does collaboration look like between this role and the [adjacent team]?"